 Vacation Bible School (VBS) is one of the most effective ways to fulfill the command of Christ in Matthew 19:14 where He says to “let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”

 The most important part of VBS isn’t cookies and crafts.
 The most important part is the built-in evangelistic opportunities.
 Opportunities to build relationships with children who need Christ; to be able to present the gospel in terms and ways they will understand; and to make VBS a fun-time where the children will feel good about God and the church.

 The Potter’s Wheel Christian Fellowship currently offers VBS for children over a two week period in the summer.

 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.
 (Matthew 28:19)

 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.
 (Matthew 25: 35-36)

 Our outreaches have been varied activities aimed at sharing God’s love with the people in our community.
 We have had a variety of meals open to the public designed to create a friendly and safe atmosphere where we can get to know and meet the needs around us.
-We also had our first fundraiser for the purchase of a specialized hearing aid for a young woman in our community.

 Our collaborations with other Christian and charitable organizations in our immediate and broader community enable us to help meet needs that we could not on our own.
 They enable the power of God to flow more freely by providing a more strategic framework and approach to reaching larger needs in the community.